espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 * Remove Puck.js from its packaging
 * Peel the silicone case away from the hard base using your fingers
 * Tip the Puck.js circuit board out of the case
+* Remove the battery by poking it out from the rear with a blunt object
-* Pull out the clear plastic tab from the battery compartment.
-The red LED should flash very briefly.
+* Remove the clear plastic tab that was under the battery
+* Re-insert the battery - the red LED should flash very briefly.
+If the green LED lights or red stays lit, remove the battery and try again, making sure the button next to the battery connector isn't pressed.
 * Re-assemble the Puck.
 To make sure the button works correctly you need to put the battery facing down, with the silver shield facing towards the 'shelf' in the case.

 Now to get started!